-I love to eat good tasting food and am a beginner cook.
+I love to eat good tasting food and am an avid cook.
 I have lived with some women who were great cooks.
 I have a son who is a chef.
 One of my greatest fears seems to be missing a meal.
 As a result, I am in a constant battle with my weight.
 So that I had access to my favourite recipes when traveling, I used to have a whole bunch of recipe cards with simple lists of recipes and ingredients.
 Then I had the brainstorm of putting a cookbook on this web site.

 I have cooked and eaten almost everything here.
 Everything tastes great.
 I have robbed recipes from many cookbooks.
 Try them out.

 When I graduated from university, I read the bible of hiking, “The Complete Backpacker” by Colin Fletcher.
 Despite having never been on a trail in my life, I went out and bought everything I needed to start hiking and backpacking including a big, heavy, stiff pair of boots.
-With my brother and two of his friends, we walked across country from Medicine Hat to Elkwater in the Cypress Hills sleeping next to a haystack on a farm.
+With my brother and two of his friends, we walked across country from Medicine Hat, Alberta to Elkwater in the Cypress Hills sleeping next to a haystack on a farm.
 I abandoned the boots after a few miles and left them at a ranch.
 I then did a few day hikes in Waterton Lakes NP and after moving to Victoria, backpacked the West Coast Trail alone and Della Falls, the highest waterfall in Canada.
 I was hooked.

 My hiking really took off after moving to the West Kootenay in the middle of the Columbia Mountains in south central British Columbia.
 I joined the Kootenay Mountaineering Club, a great organization with a full complement of summer and winter trips and summer camps.
 With friends and the club, I went everywhere.
 The motivation was always to climb the mountain at the end of the trail.
 I edited the journal of the club for three years and started their register program where a notebook in plastic plumbing tubing is placed on the top of mountains.
 I personally put up about fifty and now more than 150 registers are under cairns on mountains in the West Kootenay and where we went at Hiking Camp.
 The club has held Hiking Camps for more than 35 years.
 Over three weeks in the middle of summer, three groups of twenty helicopter up to a base camp.
 We then day hike and climb the mountains in places few people have access to.
 I have now been to 21 camps and they are the best week of the year.
 The food is unbelievably good and one develops great comradery with all sorts of people.
 I have a few articles on the Kootenay Mountaineering Club.
 Also, with a core group of four friends, we spent four days over Labour Day weekend going all over the place for many years.

 With a cabin in Waterton, I eventually climbed every mountain and ridge in the park over seventeen summers.
-I wanted to write a book on off-trail hiking in the park and placed registers on most of the mountains with the blessing of the Waterton Natural History Association.
+I wanted to write a book on off-trail hiking in the park and placed registers on most of the mountains with the blessing of the park.
 It was also an opportunity to hike and climb in the north part of Glacier National Park in Montana.
 Three winter holidays were spent in Hawaii and I did several hikes on Kauai, Maui and the Big Island of Hawaii.
 I also joined the Alpine Club of Canada and have gone on many guided mountaineering adventures with them.
 I have seen the best of the Rocky Mountains of Canada.